Never Never (The Assembly song)

-"Never Never" is the title of the only single released by the Vince Clarke project, The Assembly, in 1983.
+"Never Never" is the title of the only single released by the Vince Clarke project, the Assembly, in 1983.

-The song features Feargal Sharkey of The Undertones on vocals; Sharkey's performance on "Never Never" was a total departure from the punk sound of The Undertones.
-The song peaked at number four in the UK Singles Chart and stayed on the chart for ten weeks.
-The music video for "Never Never" featured on the video version of Now 1 but the song itself did not appear on the album version.
+The song features Feargal Sharkey of the Undertones on vocals; Sharkey's performance on "Never Never" was a total departure from the punk sound of the Undertones.
+The song peaked at number four on the UK Singles Chart and stayed on the chart for ten weeks.
+The music video for "Never Never" was featured on the video version of Now 1 but the song itself did not appear on the album version.

-The song was featured in the 2006 video game Grand Theft Auto: Vice City Stories on the in-game radio station, Emotion 98.3.